Keyboard shortcuts

 let client = speech::client::Speech::from_stub(mock);

-Finally, we are ready to call our function...
+Finally, call the function…

 let display_name = my_application_function(&client).await?;